-Clean up overflowed or spilled brake fluid immediately
+Immediately clean up any brake fluid that has overflowed or spilled with water.

-with water.

 12.8 Checking the free travel of foot brake lever

 Danger of accidents The brake system fails in the event of overheating.

 If there is no free travel on the foot brake lever, pressure builds up in the brake system on the rear brake.